Harshitha8117/Smart-Prep/README.md

 # Smart-Prep

-Smart-Prep is a streamlined preparation and task-management application built to help users plan, organize, and track their work with clarity and efficiency.
+Smart-Prep is a  preparation and task-management application built to help users plan, organize, and track their work with clarity and efficiency.
 Designed with a focus on simplicity, responsiveness, and modern UI practices, it supports everything from study planning to daily workflow organization.

 ---